postgresml/postgresml/pgml-cms/blog/sudowrite-postgresml.md

 PostgresML is simple – it’s PostgreSQL with GPUs for ML/AI apps.
 Along with GPUs, the PostgresML Cloud provides a full-featured machine learning platform right in the database; with functionality for search, embeddings, retrieval and more.

-James was sold on the simplicity of doing AI in Postgres, the database his engineers already use and love
+James was sold on the simplicity of doing AI in Postgres, the database his engineers already use and love:

 <div class="hide-admonition-title-container">